 Indiana Corporate Practice of Medicine (CPOM) Overview

-• Summary of Current Law: Indiana's prohibition against the corporate practice of medicine is codified in its statutes, aimed at preventing non-medical entities from influencing the judgment and ethical duties of healthcare professionals.
+- Summary of Current Law: Indiana's prohibition against the corporate practice of medicine is codified in its statutes, aimed at preventing non-medical entities from influencing the judgment and ethical duties of healthcare professionals.
 The statute broadly defines "practice of medicine" to encompass various aspects, including diagnosing, treating, or preventing any human health conditions (IC 25-22.5-1-1.1(a)(1), West 1994).
 Moreover, the statute expands this definition to include maintaining a place for receiving, examining, or treating individuals with various health issues (IC 25-22.5-1-1.1(a)(2), West 1994).
 While there isn't specific case law interpreting this, the intention appears to ensure that all health facilities, such as clinics, physician offices, and surgery centers, are considered part of the medical practice.
 From July 1, 1996, the definition of medical practice in Indiana also includes providing diagnostic or treatment services via telemedicine regularly or under an agreement, specifically to residents of Indiana (IN 25-22.5-1-1(4), P.L.
 180-1996).
 This inclusion aims to accommodate the evolving nature of healthcare delivery, especially in telemedicine.
 The statute also outlines additional requirements related to the practice of medicine.
+Dentists in Indiana may only be employed by a dentist-owned entity.
+The state also has a prohibition against fee-splitting in any way that is not proportional to the professional services rendered.

 What are Corporate Practice of Medicine (CPOM) Laws?